Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI: Experiments

-\textbf{HPX}, on the other hand, demonstrates superior performance in the load imbalance benchmarks.
+\textbf{The HPX implementation}, on the other hand, demonstrates superior performance in the load imbalance benchmarks.
 However, its performance is sensitive to communication topology, with significant degradation observed in scenarios that concentrate traffic, such as the centralized pattern in the \texttt{spread} benchmark.
 While its productivity metrics (224~LOC, 23~NLC) appear to lag behind those of MPI, this largely reflects the effort of adapting the MPI-centric Task Bench structure to HPX.
 This observation suggests that while HPX is powerful for dynamic applications, it requires careful attention to communication patterns to fully realize its performance potential.

-\textbf{In summary}: For static, compute-bound problems, MPI remains the most efficient solution.
+\textbf{In summary}: For static, compute-bound problems, the MPI implementation remains the most efficient solution.
 For dynamic, irregular applications requiring robust load balancing, HPX offers mature AMT programming.
-For applications with complex communication patterns or those that benefit from global address space abstractions, Itoyori presents a superior combination of performance and productivity, provided that task granularity is sufficient to mask scheduling overheads.
+For applications with complex communication patterns or those that benefit from global address space abstractions, the Itoyori implementation presents a superior combination of performance and productivity, provided that task granularity is sufficient to mask scheduling overheads.